-Since the version(s) 3 implemented in this version of the Megaco application is very preliminary, it is necessary to have a way to handle different version 3 implementations.
+Since the version 3 implemented, in this version of the Megaco application, is preliminary, it is necessary to have a way to handle different version 3 implementations.
 For this reason the encoding config option {version3, version3()} has been introduced.
 This option, if present, has to be first in the encoding config list.
 Version 1 and 2 codec's ignore this option, if found.

-version3() -> prev3a | prev3b
+version3() -> prev3a | prev3b | prev3c

 - prev3a

-- Preliminary version 3, based on TD-33
+Preliminary version 3, based on TD-33

 - prev3b

 Preliminary version 3, based on TD-33, but text encoding updated with the final solution for priority in contextProperty (which is backward compatible with v2).

+- prev3cPreliminary version 3, based on the final version of the v3-standard, but excluding segments!

 There are two ways to handle the different megaco encoding versions.
 Either using dynamic version detection (only valid for for incoming messages) or by explicit version setting in the connection info.
 For incomming messages:

-- Dynamic version detection - Set the protocol version in the megaco_receive_handle to dynamic (this is the default).
-This works for those codecs that support partial decode of the version, currently text, and ber_bin (megaco_binary_encoder and megaco_ber_bin_encoder). - This way the decoder will detect which version is used and then use the proper decoder. - Explicit version - Explicitly set the actual protocol version in the megaco_receive_handle. - Start with version 1.
+• Dynamic version detection

+Set the protocol version in the megaco_receive_handle to dynamic (this is the default).
+This works for those codecs that support partial decode of the version, currently text, and ber_bin (megaco_binary_encoder and megaco_ber_bin_encoder).

+This way the decoder will detect which version is used and then use the proper decoder.

+Explicit version

+Explicitly set the actual protocol version in the megaco_receive_handle.

+Start with version 1.
 When the initial service change has been performed and version 2 has been negotiated, upgrade the megaco_receive_handle of the transport process (control_pid) to version 2.
-See megaco_tcp [page 60] and megaco_udp [page 64]. - Note that if udp is used, the same transport process could be used for several connections.
-This could make upgrading impossible. - For codecs that does not support partial decode of the version, currently megaco_ber_encoder, megaco_per_encoder and megaco_per_bin_encoder, dynamic will revert to version 1.
+See megaco_tcp [page 69] and megaco_udp [page 74].

+Note that if udp is used, the same transport process could be used for several connections.
+This could make upgrading impossible.

+For codecs that does not support partial decode of the version, currently megaco_ber_encoder, megaco_per_encoder and megaco_per_bin_encoder, dynamic will revert to version 1.